rifazn/patternlab/README.md

 # patternlab
+We are attempting to reproduce the research paper (Link 1) as part of our Pattern Recognition (Lab) course.
-This repo will have all the codes for our Pattern Recognition Lab university course.
+This repo will have all the codes and track the progress for our course.

 # Demo
 To have a demo of the current progress in a more presentable way, check out the Project_demo.ipynb file.